Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 _______________________________________________________

-a) forest; b) meadow; c) soil; d) water.
+a) forest; b) meadow; c) soil; d) pond.

-5. List types of water bodies: _____________________________________________________.
+5. List the types of reservoirs: _____________________________________________________.

-a) forest; b) meadow; c) water.
+a) forest; b) meadow; c) pond.

-a) forest; b) meadow; c) water.
+a) forest; b) meadow; c) pond.

-a) forest; b) meadow; c) water.
+a) forest; b) meadow; c) pond.

 Peas, beans, peanuts - _____________________________________